Confessions of an Anti-Vegan

 Ian Thomas Young

 I was never able to look at Veganism or even Vegetarianism in an objective way because I viewed them as animal rights activists for PETA.
 Don’t be offended (I am just being honest) but the word ‘Vegan’ always conjured up images of unhinged zealots throwing red paint on passersby wearing furs, and hippies meditating at a raw foods retreat.
-Also, because of their hatred of meat and dairy consumption PETA funds various medical professionals and authors to encourage them to write books and make videos on eating approaches that disavow the eating of animals or animal byproducts which impugns the purity of the author’s motives.
+Also, because of their hatred of meat and dairy consumption PETA funds various medical professionals and authors to encourage them to write books and make videos on eating approaches that disavow the eating of animals or animal byproducts which impugns the purity of the author’s motives and diminishing their credibility.

 It shouldn’t come as a surprise then that open-minded foodies and those investigating healthy eating approaches immediately reject proponents of alternative diets when it’s discovered PETA funds them.
 And even if PETA isn’t involved, as you read the books of some of those counseling a vegetarian/fruitarian/vegan eating discipline they will romanticize about a world without animal consumption and the benefits that will reap for everything from a greener environment to the slowing of climate change to the abolition of wars.
 Not that those ideals are bad but what some see as politics will taint the health component of the message in their minds.